pharanbrush/pharanbrush.github.io/how-to-install-csp-brushes.md

 ![](img/ios-drag.jpg)

-If they're not inside an archive file, sub tool files can be imported via drag-and-drop from your apps of your online storage services like Google Drive and Dropbox.
-However, this sometimes doesn't work based on whatever changes iOS or the individual apps make whenever they update.
+If the brushes are not inside a compressed folder, brushes can be imported via drag-and-drop from apps like Google Drive or Dropbox.

-If it doesn't work, you can try to move those files locally onto your iPad first, and then use the Files app to drag the files from the folder and into the [Sub tools] palette.
+However, those apps can sometimes push out updates that make this not work.
+If this happens, you can try to move those files onto your iPad storage first, and then use the Files app to drag the files from the folder and into the [Sub tools] palette.